f1337/f1337.github.io/cv/index.md

 *April 2011 - June 2013*

-- Developed a cross-platform data visualization library using C/C++, with native interfaces for iOS (Objective-C) and Android (NDK, Java/JNI).
+- Developed a cross-platform data visualization library using C/C++, with native interfaces for iOS (Objective-C), and Android (NDK, Java/JNI).
 - Designed a declarative user-interface architecture for producing native user experiences with the flexibility of web applications to deliver immediate updates and dynamic experiences.
-- Co-authored and co-researched an internal white-paper evaluating native, web, "hybrid," and cross-platform mobile application development strategies.
-- Key contributor to the Chase and J.P.
-Morgan iOS, Android and mobile web banking applications.
-- Certified Mobile Application Security Champion.
+- Certified Mobile Application Security Champion for iOS.

 ### Resource Interactive (now IBM iX)
 **Application Architect**